MaterializeThoughts/fi7note-privacy/index.md

 Fi7Note stores data in local app storage (Capacitor Preferences) and, for some technical features, localStorage.

 ### 2.1 Workout data

 When you log workouts, the app stores data such as:

 - your free-text workout input,
 - parsed exercises, sets, reps, weights, distance/time/speed metrics,
 - exercise notes,
-- optional session timestamps/duration,
+- optional session timestamps and duration,
 - optional span/markup overrides used in review mode.

 ### 2.2 Profile and app settings

 The app stores profile/settings data such as:

 - language,
-- unit preferences (e.g., kg/lb, km/mi, min/h:mm),
+- unit preferences (e.g. kg/lb, km/mi, min/h:mm),
-- training goal settings (e.g., active days per week),
+- training goal settings (e.g. active days per week),
 - onboarding/tutorial state,
 - UI preferences.

 ### 2.3 Draft and editor state

-To prevent data loss, Fi7Note may store temporary draft content, including:
+To help prevent data loss, Fi7Note may store temporary draft content, including:

 - current unsaved text,
 - review/editor state (including temporary spans and session edit values).

 ### 2.4 Exercise catalog and muscle overrides

 Fi7Note may store locally:

-- your local exercise-catalog entries (encountered/created exercise records),
+- your local exercise-catalog entries (encountered or created exercise records),
 - locally persisted muscle-label overrides for exercises.

 ### 2.5 In-app review prompt state

-Fi7Note stores local state for in-app rating prompts (e.g., prompt shown/dismissed timestamps and counts).
+Fi7Note stores local state for in-app rating prompts (for example, prompt shown/dismissed timestamps and counts).

 ---

 ## 3. Data sent off-device

 ### 3.1 Email feedback (user-initiated)

 If you use the feedback button, Fi7Note opens your email app with a prefilled recipient:

 - `materialize.thoughts@gmail.com`

-If you send the email, we receive the information you include (email address, message content, attachments if any).
+If you send the email, we receive the information you include, such as your email address, message content, and any attachments you choose to send.
 We use this only to handle your request and respond.

-### 3.2 Optional markup feedback endpoint (feature-dependent)
+### 3.2 Review correction / markup feedback

-Fi7Note includes a markup-feedback module.
-If this module is enabled and used in your app flow, feedback payloads can be sent to:
+When you save parser or review corrections in Fi7Note, the app may send product-quality feedback to:

 - `https://guide-cloud.de/mat-tools-backend/api/markup-feedback`

-Such payloads may include:
+Because Fi7Note is a fitness logging app, these submissions may contain **health and fitness information** and other user-provided workout content, including:

 - `rawText` and `cleanedText`,
 - model spans and user-corrected spans,
 - optional muscle-correction structures (model vs. user labels),
-- optional session metadata (start/end/duration),
+- optional session metadata (start, end, duration),
-- technical metadata (e.g., source, app build, platform),
+- technical metadata (such as source, app build, and platform),
-- optional local correlation ID (`clientEntryId`).
+- an optional local correlation ID (`clientEntryId`).

+We use these records to improve parsing quality, investigate issues, and review model behavior.
 If sending fails, payloads may be queued locally and retried later.

 ### 3.3 Google Play / platform services

 On Android release builds, model asset packs may be delivered via Google Play infrastructure (Play Asset Delivery).
 This is a platform distribution mechanism and may involve standard Google Play service processing.

 ---

-## 4. Subscriptions and purchases
+## 4. Future subscriptions and purchases

-Fi7Note is subscription-based.
-Access requires an active subscription purchased via **Google Play**.
+Fi7Note may offer optional subscriptions or other in-app purchases in future versions through **Google Play**.

+If and when this becomes available:

-- Billing, payment processing, and subscription account handling are performed by Google Play.
+- billing, payment processing, and subscription management will be handled by Google Play,
-- We do not receive your full payment card details.
+- we will not receive your full payment card details,
-- The app only uses purchase/subscription status information provided by Google Play to determine access.
+- the app may use purchase or subscription status information provided by Google Play to unlock paid features.

-For details, see Google’s terms and privacy policy.
+This Privacy Policy will be updated when subscriptions or purchases are live in the app.

 ---